MYSTICxSAM/Portfolio-Website/README.md

+Click This to Check the End result: https://mysticxsam.github.io/Portfolio-Website/

 # Overview
 This portfolio website is a personal project designed to showcase my skills, projects, and experience as a web developer.
 The website is built using HTML for structure, CSS for styling, and JavaScript for interactivity.